 The Catalpa Escape

 Among the Irish expatriates who emigrated to the United States was John Devoy, the man who recruited John Boyle O’Reilly into the Fenian movement in Dublin.
-Pardoned after serving five years of a15-yearsentence, the 29-year-old Devoy traveled to the United Statesin 1871and became a reporter with the New York Herald, where he continued to champion Fenian causes.
+Pardoned after serving five years of a15-yearsentence, the 29-year-old Devoy travelled to the United States in 1871and became a reporter with the New York Herald, where he continued to champion Fenian causes.
 In July 1874, a Clan na Gael convention in Baltimore named Devoy to oversee the rescue of the prisoners in Australia.

 Within days of his decision, Anthony and his father-in-law began to scour the wharfs of Boston for a ship.